-a voluntary credentialing process whereby applicants who meet specific requirements may recieve a certificate.
+A voluntary credentialing process whereby applicants who meet specific requirements may receive a certificate

-bodies established by the authority of each state's medical practice acts for the purpose of protecting the health, safety, and welfare of health care consumers through proper licensing and regulation of physicians and other health care practioners.
+purpose is to protect the health, safety and welfare of health care consumers through proper licensing and regulation of physicians and, in some jurisdictions, other health care practitioners.

 facility, such as a medical office, clinic, or outpatient surgical center, that provides medical care for patients who can walk and are not bedridden.

 key material dictated by physicians to be placed with patients' medical records

 process by which a license may be awarded based on individual credentials judged to meet licensing requirements in a new state